shrine-maiden-heavy-industries/torii-usb/docs/getting_started.rst

    poetry install

-If you want to install LUNA to your machine globally (not recommended), you can do so using the following single command:
+If you want to install SOL to your machine globally (not recommended), you can do so using the following single command:

 .. code:: sh

-   # Create a LUNA package, and install it.
+   # Create a SOL package, and install it.
    pip3 install . --user